varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

-After the object is entered into the cache, the following (mostly read-only) variables are available when the object has been located in cache, typically in vcl_hit and vcl_deliver.
+After the object is entered into the cache, the following (mostly read-only) variables are available when the object has been located in cache, typically in vcl_hit, or when constructing a synthetic reply in
+vcl_error:

 obj.proto
   The HTTP protocol version used when the object was retrieved.